 Motorcyclists face more risks from otherwise minor road hazards than other road users.
 The less stable nature and small size of motorcycles make them vulnerable to almost every hazard on the road.
-While things like dead animals lying on the road, potholes, uneven heights between two lanes, slippery pavements, etc may not be a concern for motorists, they pose a serious risk to motorcyclists.
+While things like dead animals lying on the road, potholes, uneven heights between two lanes, slippery pavements, etc may not be a concern for motorists, they pose a serious risk to motorcyclists in traffic.

 High Performance Motorcycles

 Despite their relatively small number on the roads, high performance motorcycles account for a huge percentage of motorcycle accidents.
 High performance motorcycles are categorized into two; sport motorcycles and super sport motorcycles.

 Sport Motorcycles: These types of motorcycles are made from racing designs that have been modified for road use.
 Compared to super sport motorcycles, their power to weight ratio is usually smaller.
 Sport motorcycles are mostly favored by riders who are 34 years old and below.

 Super sport motorcycles: These are heavily based on racing designs.
 The designs are slightly modified to make them roadworthy.
 These motorcycles have the potential of reaching very high speed due to their high horsepower engines and relatively light weight.
 An average super sport motorcycle can easily reach speeds of up to 160 mph.
 This type of sports motorcycle tends to attract people who are below the age of 30.
 In a way, this contributes to the high accident rate.
 Younger riders tend to take more risks and be generally less cautious than their older counterparts. accidentfirm.net